 - Where are the front curls?
 At the top of the head, or towards the sides?

 - Are there front curls at all?
-You sometimes also see simple updos or side braids, particularly in the 18-teens.
+You can also find simple updos or side braids, particularly in the 18-teens.

 - How many curls are there?